Nereuxofficial/duckblog/content/posts/nanomq-double-free/index.md

 that the fuzzing cases could be reproduced, because the packets may be dropped before being decoded there.

 %Coolduck says%
-Why would you create a fuzzing harness for every single Broker(especially with your lacking C knowledge)?
+Why would you create a fuzzing harness for every single Broker(especially with your rusty C knowledge)?
 Couldn't you just fuzz a running MQTT broker?
 %coolduck%